We have various Honours and Higher Degree Research (Master/Doctor of Philosophy) projects as part of the QASC Research Program.

 End-user Supervisor: Mr Kelvin Hill

-Ranran is a part-time Honours student and nurse educator in St Vincent’s Private Hospital Melbourne.
+Ranran is nurse educator in St Vincent’s Private Hospital Melbourne.
 Her project is titled ‘Improving evidence-based nursing care in European stroke patients’.
-This is a substudy of the recently concluded QASC Europe project (2017-2021), the first cross European pre-test/post-test study to implement the evidence-based FeSS Protocols in 64 hospitals in 17 countries in Europe.
-The primary aim of this Honours project is to compare FeSS Protocol adherence in patients receiving care in stroke unit hospitals and those receiving care in non-stroke unit hospitals
+This was a substudy of the QASC Europe project (2017-2021), the first cross European pre-test/post-test study to implement the evidence-based FeSS Protocols in 72 hospitals in 18 countries in Europe.
+The primary aim of this Honours project was to compare FeSS Protocol adherence in patients receiving care in stroke unit hospitals and those receiving care in non-stroke unit hospitals.
+Follow this link for the publication.

 Principal Supervisor: Dr Oyebola Fasugba